communicationnode/simple-server-client-chat/README.md

 ----------------------------------------

-the program will ask you to enter the ip, and then the port.
+:page_with_curl: the program will ask you to enter the ip, and then the port.

 ----------------------------------------